Raggaer/gokpcli/README.md

 - `ne` Shows and processes a form to create a new entry
 - `rm` Removes an entry from the current working group
 - `show` Shows an entry from the current working group
+- `search` Searches entries from the current working group
+- `save` Saves the database to disk

 ## License